Azure/azure-powershell/src/Compute/Compute/help/New-AzGalleryImageDefinition.md

 ## DESCRIPTION

 Create a gallery image definition.
-The gallery image definition will default to HyperVGeneration: V2 and SecurityType: TrustedLaunchSupported if `-HyperVGeneration` and `-Feature SecurityType` is not set explicitly.
-Set Security Type to 'None' to opt out - See example 10.
+The gallery image definition will default to 'HyperVGeneration: V2' and 'SecurityType: TrustedLaunchSupported' if `-HyperVGeneration` and `-Feature @{Name: SecurityType}` is not set explicitly.
+Set SecurityType to 'None' to opt out of this defaulting s(See Example 10).

 ## EXAMPLES